Not sure which size or format of scent to get? Read this

 The constant companion

 I have discovered that there’s something very welcoming about a reed diffuser in the right spot.
-I keep one by my sofa all the time and being greeted by the fragrance that’s already in the air when I sit down in the evening is beautifully reassuring.
+I keep one by my sofa all the time, and being greeted by a fragrance that’s already in the air when I sit down in the evening is beautifully reassuring.
+As someone who works with scent all day, there is also something nice about the diffuser scent staying put in it’s spot and not filling my whole house like a candle would.
+I can enjoy it for a couple of hours and when I move away from it I am in unscented air again.

 And now that you’ve decided which format to get, read a little more about the oil blends